Matt Hague: Hanshin Tigers

 Following the 2015 season, the Blue Jays reached an agreement to sell Hague's contract to the Hanshin Tigers of Nippon Professional Baseball for $300,000.
 He signed with them on November 30, 2015, and spent the 2016 season playing in Japan for Hanshin.

 Minnesota Twins

 On December 21, 2016, Hague signed a minor league contract with the Minnesota Twins.
 He received an invitation to 2017 spring training.
-The Twins assigned him to the Class AAA Rochester Red Wings of the International League, where he spent the entire 2017 season, batting .297 with 10 home runs, 65 RBIs, and eight stolen bases for the Red Wings.
-He elected free agency on November 6, 2017.
+The Twins assigned him to the Triple–A Rochester Red Wings of the International League, where he spent the entire 2017 season, batting .297 with 10 home runs, 65 RBI, and eight stolen bases for the Red Wings.
+Hague elected free agency following the season on November 6, 2017.

 Seattle Mariners

 On December 12, 2017, Hague signed a minor league contract with the Seattle Mariners.
 At the beginning of the 2018 season, the Mariners assigned him to the Class AAA Tacoma Rainiers of the Pacific Coast League, where he appeared in 17 games and batted .226 with 13 RBI before the Mariners released him on April 26, 2018.